Learning and Evaluating Representations for Deep One-class Classification: A Two-stage Framework for Deep One-Class Classification

-\textbf{One-Class Contrastive Learning.~} First, to reduce the uniformity of representations, we propose to use a moderate $M$ (batch size).
-This is in contrast with previous suggestions to train with large $M$ for contrastive representations to be most effective on multi-class classification tasks~\citep{henaff2019data,bachman2019learning,chen2020simple}.
-The impact of batch size $M$ for one-class classification will be discussed in Section~\ref{sec:ablation_batch_size}.
 In addition, we propose \emph{distribution augmentation}\footnote{We note that the distribution augmentation has been applied to generative modeling~\citep{icml2020_6095} as a way of improving regularization and generalization via multi-task learning.} for one-class contrastive learning.
 The idea is that, instead of modeling the training data distribution $P_{\mathcal{X}}$, we model the union of augmented training distribution $P_{\bigcup_{a}a(\mathcal{X})}$, where $a(\mathcal{X})\,{=}\,\{a(x)|x\,{\in}\,\mathcal{X}\}$.
 Note that augmentation $a$ for augmenting distribution is disjoint from those for data augmentation $\mathcal{A}$ that generates views.
 Inspired by~\citet{golan2018deep}, we employ geometric transformations, such as rotation or horizontal flip, for distribution augmentation.
 For example, as in Figure~\ref{fig:distaug_contrastive}, $x$ and $\mathrm{rot}90(x)$ (German shepherds in the top row) are considered as two separate instances and therefore are encouraged to be distant in the representation space.
 Not only increasing the number of data instances to train on (e.g., distribution augmentation by rotating $90^{\circ}$, $180^{\circ}$, $270^{\circ}$ increases the dataset by 4 times), but it also eases the uniformity of representations on the resulted hypersphere.
 A pictorial example is in Figure~\ref{fig:da_contrast}, where thanks to augmented distribution, the inlier distribution may become more compact.